 Dad's love pork so even if you're not having a Hawaiian themed party anytime soon, you could make this for Father's day with very little effort, and Dad will think you went all out!
 You can serve this over rice but I thought it would be fun to make lettuce wraps with a little white rice and hoisin sauce.
 My husband opted for just the rice so it's really up to you.
 Next time I'm thinking pineapple brown fried rice would be great with this!

 I used a lean boneless shoulder blade roast, trimmed of all fat and Hawaiian sea salt which I found at Trader Joe's.

 Be sure to buy the boneless pork shoulder blade roast, as it is leaner than the pork shoulder picnic.
 A pork loin roast would also work, although it's a bit leaner and therefor drier.
 This slow cooks in your crock pot for about 16 hours so I started mine at night and let it cook overnight for 8 hours on low, then when I got up I reset it for another 8.
 Depending on your crock pot this may take less time, use your judgment.

 Gina's Weight Watcher Recipes

-- 3 lb pork shoulder blade roast, lean, all fat removed
+- 2 to 3 lb trimmed pork shoulder blade roast

 - 1 tbsp liquid mesquite smoke